Emergency kit

 There are many disasters that may make evacuation necessary.
 Depending on the situation, it may be some time before you are allowed back into your home.
 An emergency pack should help you to cope with the first few days away from home.
 A rucksack is more practical than a suitcase, as it leaves you with both hands free.

-• Warm clothing, sturdy shoes & rain protection
+• Weatherproof, warm clothing: sturdy shoes & rain protection

 • Hygiene articles